 The base of your equestrian arena is the most crucial aspect of your build.
-If not constructed correctly, you are likely to experience drainage issues that can also affect your surface’s performance.
-If built well, you should only ever have to replace the footing and fencing.
+If not constructed correctly, you will likely experience drainage issues that can affect your surface’s performance.
+On the other hand, you should only ever have to replace the footing and fencing if built well.

-We’ve created a handy five-part guide that provides step-by-step instructions on how to build a riding area.
+We’ve created a handy five-part guide that provides step-by-step instructions on building a riding area.
 You can view it on our guides page by following the link provided.

-We know that selecting the right surface for you and your horse can be challenging, especially with so many options now available.
-Each surface will have positives and negatives, so it’s best to decide what characteristics are most important to you.
+Selecting the right surface for you and your horse can be challenging, especially with many options currently on the market.
+Each footing will have positives and negatives, so it’s best to decide what characteristics are most important to you.
 Things you should consider are:

 Always buy the best surface you can within your budget.
-If you have to remove and replace a cheaper footing that doesn’t work, you’ll end up paying more in the long run!
+If you have to remove and replace a cheaper footing that doesn’t work, you’ll pay more in the long run!